-You can hardly watch the news without seeing an ad for a new food product masqueraded as a “healthy,” “all natural,” snack.
-More often than not, there is nothing natural or healthy about those foods.
-With childhood obesity rates skyrocketing, it’s important to teach your kids how to make healthy choices, and what better way than to let them make nutritious snacks that are easy and delicious!
+With childhood obesity rates where they are, it’s important to teach your kids how to make healthy choices, and what better way than to teach them to make nutritious snacks that are easy and delicious!

 The first step is setting aside a low cabinet or low refrigerator shelf where kids can access food to make snacks on their own.
 As school and sports begin to once again crowd your family’s schedule, you could also make some simple homemade granola bars or trail mix for a convenient, on-the-go snack for your busy bees.